checho271296/Angular---MEAN---JTW-AUTH/README.md

 # Angular-MEAN-Authentication

-This project was generated with Angular CLI version 9.0.3.

-Server -> MongoDB

-Backend -> Build with Express

-Authenticacion -> JWT Authentication
+This project was created with the purpose of increasing knowledge in the Angular framework, in addition to how to handle JTW Authentication, at the Frontend level as Backend.

+As backend, Express was used with a non-relational MongoDB database.

+The purpose of the page is that any user who wishes to register can handle different events of their own!

 Development Frontend

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Build

-Run ng build to build the project.
-The build artifacts will be stored in the dist/ directory.
-Use the --prod flag for a production build.

-Further help

-To get more help on the Angular CLI use ng help or go check out the Angular CLI README.

 Development Server